elliothatch/hypermedium/README.md

 The live dashboard gives you full control over your website.
 This is where you create, edit, and publish posts.
 You can also manage plugins, processors, templates, layouts, and build tasks.

 # Roadmap
+The ultimate goal for Hypermedium is to provide a friendly, WYSIWYG user experience that can be used by anyone to build fully featured, dynamic websites.
+This experience will be delivered through a live web dashboard (implemented as a Hypermedium plugin), similar to other popular CMSs.

+The primary use case is for blogs and focused websites whose main purpose is to deliver content or information to their audence.
+Hypermedium should also enable two-way communication between a creator and their community, through comments, a forum, storefront, etc.

+From a technical standpoint, Hypermedium is focused two separate, but related tasks:
+1. Building a network of interconnected resources.
+2. Presenting those resources to people as a tailored, cohesive experience.

+Let's talk about how Hypermedium approaches each of these tasks.

+## Building a network of resources

+# Presentation

+There are already many excellent tools for building different types of websites, but these tools are almost exclusively focused on delivering HTML to be viewed through a web browser.
+Hypermedium aims to create a data-driven foundation for managing web content, assets, and interactions in a format easily understood by humans and interpreted by programs, to give users the most possible freedom in how they present that information.
+Whenever possible, it should leverage existing web standards ([HAL](http://stateless.co/hal_specification.html), [schema.org](https://schema.org/), etc.).

+## Planned Feature
  - HAL API extension
  	- Plugins can add HTTP and Websocket APIs that are exposed through a standarized HAL extension.
  - Data sources